nmakes/deepgaze/README.md

 ----------
 Deepgaze is a library which uses **Convolutional Neural Networks** (CNNs) to estimate the Focus of Attention (FOA) of users.
 The FOA can be approximately estimated finding the **head orientation**.
 This is particularly useful when the eyes are covered, or when the user is too far from the camera to grab the eye region with a good resolution.
 When the eye region is visible it is possible to estimate the **gaze direction**, which is much more informative and can give a good indication of the FOA.

+Deepgaze contains useful packages for face detection and tracking, skin and color detection.
+Deepgaze is based on OpenCV and Tensorflow, some of the best libraries in computer vision and machine learning.

-This library is the result of my recent work which is under submission:
+This library is the result of my recent work which is under revision:
 *Head Pose Estimation in the Wild using Convolutional Neural Networks and Adaptive Gradient Methods*

 What is a Convolutional Neural Network?